kickoffai/blog/_drafts/world-cup-2018-analysis.md

   inverse of the odd.
 This encodes the collective intelligence of what people think about the outcome of a match.
 - **Random predictor**.
-In order to check that models are not only randomly predicting the outcomes of games, we compare to a random predictor that assigns a probability of one third to a win, a tie, and a loss.
+In order to check that models are not only randomly predicting the outcomes of matches, we compare to a random predictor that assigns a probability of one third to a win, a tie, and a loss.

 In order to gain more insight on how the different models perform, we consider